Something powerful happens when people minister to each other about sex.

 Sometimes that starts through the anonymity of commenting on a blog.
-I remember the first time I found Christian sex blogs, 6 years ago.
+I remember the first time I found Christian sex blogs in 2011.
 The comments impacted me as much as the actual articles.
 Reading questions women posted and the replies, encouragement and prayers that followed blessed me and gave me hope.
 I am glad you are part of this community and I pray that you will find a safe, encouraging environment that always points back to God’s truth, grace and goodness.

-Thank you for allowing me to take time to refresh this summer by pulling back from writing.
-I spent time connecting with God and discerning next steps to minister through Awaken-Love.
-The more I read about the state of sexuality in our culture the more I consider it an opportunity for change.
+The more I read about the state of sexuality in our culture the more I consider today an opportunity for change.
 The church, parents and marriages are becoming painfully aware that “now” is the time to do “something”.

 “Something” starts by bringing sex into the light by talking about it in good and healthy ways.
 We must create safe environments that teach God’s amazing design for sex but that also extend grace and encouragement for growth.
 Community may happen initially on blogs where you can be anonymous.
 I hope and pray that someday you will encourage and minister in person to others in your church or friendship circles.